lachrist/aran/README.md

 Programs node don't have a `AranParent` property nor a `AranParentSerial` property.
 Instead they have an `AranScope` property which is either an array or an object.
 An array indicates that the program will be evaluated as global code.
-The array refers to the name of the variables predefined in the program's block scope -- e.g. `["exports", "module", "require", "this"]`.
+The array's elements are variable names predefined in the program's block scope -- e.g. `["exports", "module", "require", "this"]`.
 An object indicates that the program will be evaluated by a direct eval call.
 The object refers to the estree node where the call occured.